day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Example Choices Made By re-frame

 1. Events are cardinal.
 Nothing happens without an event.
-2. Events are data  (which means they are loggable, and can be queued, etc).
+2. Events are data  (so they they are loggable, and can be queued, etc).
 3. Events are handled async  (a critical decision.
 Engineered to avoid some `core.async` issues!).
 4. For efficiency, subscriptions (reactions) should be layered and de-duplicated.
 5. Views are never imperative or side effecting (best effort).
 6. Unidirectional data flow only, ever.
 7. Interceptors over middleware.
 Provide cross cutting concerns like logging and debugging.
 8. Event handlers capture control and contain key code.
 Ensure purity via coeffects and effects.
-9. State is stored in one place and is committed-to transactionally, never piecemeal.
+9. All state is stored in one place.
+10. State is committed-to transactionally, never incrementally or piecemeal.

 Hmm.
 I feel like I'm missing a few, but that's certainly an indicative list.